tobinjo96/CPFcluster/README.md

 ### Note that this version differs from the PyPI release (Dec 6, 2024): certain arguments now accept lists instead of scalars, eliminating the need for users to write loops.

-### If your dataset includes geographic coordinates, please use the code from the Spatial-CPF branch.
+### If your dataset includes geographic coordinates, please use the code from the Spatial-CPF folder.